alardosa/Web-Developer-Zero-to-Mastery/README.md

 ## <a name ="32"></a>32.	__Bonus: Part 2 - Special Thank You Gift (Discount Coupons)__
 ******************************************************************************************

-# The Complete Web Developer: Zero to Mastery
+# Full Stack Web Developer - Become a Full Stack Web Developer with Just One Course

 Become a Fullstack Web Developer by learning the most in demand skills!
 Graduates of this course are now working at companies like Google, Tesla, Amazon, Apple, Shopify, JP Morgan, Facebook + other top tech companies (...seriously).